instant-labs/instant-vitals/README.md

 ![Page query example](./assets/page_example.png)

 As you can see, you can identify which elements on the page are degrading your CLS scores.
+Now you can use this information to improve your users' experiences and your Web Vitals scores!